arfeloreed/image-resizer/README.md

 # Image resizer

 Made with ElectronJS.
-Currently in development.
+Just finished dev, up for testing for prod.